 How is it diagnosed?

 Manual joint mobilisations will be used in conjunction with loosening exercises and stretching to restore lost movement.
 Advise will be given on finding positions of ease and sleeping postures.
-An individual home exercise regime will be prescribed and a printed handout given to take home for reference.
+An individual home exercise regime will be prescribed and an e mailed video discription or printed handout given to take home for reference.